-Choices International was founded in Europe, where the International Scientific Committee, the International Industry Support Group, and the International Secretariat are based.
+Choices International was founded in Europe, where the International Scientific Committee and the International Secretariat are based.
 In addition, a European Scientific Committee also exists, which is responsible for the adaptation of our international criteria for the application to food products marketed in European countries.
 This committee consists of four independent scientists with long experience in the fields of health and nutrition.

 Prof. Gülden Pekcan is the Head of the Community Nutrition Division at the Hacettepe University Faculty of Health Sciences Department of Nutrition and Dietetics in Ankara.
 She is heavily involved in research on special diets and the elaboration of nutrition strategies.
 She has participated in and coordinated many national and international collaborative studies.
 She has previously been a consultant in the development of a National Plan of Action for Food and Nutrition.
 She has also been a member of several advisory committees and councils of national programs, ministries, UNICEF and FAO in Turkey, as well as on public health nutrition topics.
 She is a member of the Advisory Committee of the Turkish Ministry of Health on iodine deficiency disorders and iodization of salt, prevention of iron deficiency anemia, bone health, and vitamin D deficiency.
 She is also a member of the national codex committee on nutrition and foods for special dietary uses, the Turkish Society of Public Health Genomics and Nutrigenetics (TOGEN), and of the Advisory Board of the Foundation for the Advancement of the Mediterranean Diet (Spain).
 She is the local coordinator of the EU F6 project EUROPREVOB and a participant in the BRAFO project.